 -Oksu, Seongdong, Seoul, Republic of Korea-

-Ggori Tang (꼬리탕) is a Korean dish.
-As the name would suggest, it’s a soup (tang) made with tail (ggori), specifically oxtail.
+Ggori Tang (꼬리탕) is a Korean dish (see 3.111 Ggori Tang).
+It’s a soup (tang) made with tail (ggori), specifically oxtail.

 The simplest and most time-consuming dish that I make.
 It starts with a full tail, precut into jointed segments.
 Costco here sells Australian beef tails for 24,000 won each.
 I first boil the pieces for about 30 minutes to extract the blood and impurities, discard the water, rinse the pieces of all the gunk, and then dump everything back into the clean pot with about 12 liters of fresh water.
 As the water comes to a boil, I add a combination of aromatics, including garlic, onions, leeks, radish, carrots, and celery, which I discard after about 30 minutes.
 I add 2 teaspoons of salt to season the meat as it cooks.
 Then, I reduce the heat to low, half cover the pot, and simmer for 4 hours.
 After 4 hours, the stock is reduced to a third and the meat is fall-off-the-bone tender.
 I place the pot in a cool place until it’s nearly room temperature, around 2 hours.
 I transfer the pot to the refrigerator for another 2 hours or so, at which point the congealed fat on the surface of the stock can be skimmed off.
 (In the winter, I leave the whole thing out on the balcony overnight and skim the fat in the morning.)
 I return the pot to the heat, now with a dense, fat-free, intensely beefy broth, and add salt and liberal amounts of both black and white pepper.
 Just prior to serving, I top it off with sliced leeks.